 This is why we recommend using BlogIn, a simple internal company blog tool, as a smart and highly effective internal platform that empowers companies to streamline their information channels in a convenient manner.
 Simply put, it meets all the above-mentioned criteria.

-Such platform allows employees to have all the necessary work resources in one place and ensure that information is distributed timely and effectively, all in accordance with the company’s hierarchy.
+Such a platform allows employees to have all the necessary work resources in one place and ensure that information is distributed timely and effectively, all in accordance with the company’s hierarchy.

 BlogIn can also be integrated with a tool like Slack, to ensure that all parties have all the relevant information regardless of time and place.
 Hereto, desktop notifications help the participant get on with the information flow in a matter of minutes.